ASoleimaniB/NLQuAD/README.md

 ## BERT
 ### Requirements
-First create a conda environment
+First, create a conda environment

         conda create -n nlquad python=3.6.10
 1- Install `Pytorch 1.1.0` according to your OS and CUDA.